unional/type-plus/README.md

 ## Attribution

-Some of the code in this library are created by other people in the TypeScript community.
+Some of the code in this library is created by other people in the TypeScript community.
-I merely adding them in and may be making some adjustments.
+I merely adding them in and maybe making some adjustments.
-When ever possible, I add attribution to the person who created those code in the file.
+Whenever possible, I add attribution to the person who created those **codes** in the file.

 ## Similar projects